jloffler/survey-page-fcc/README.md

 https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form

 ## Things I learned
+ - Responsive Web Design
+   - Starting with a mobile first design will make things faster on mobile
+     - Finding break points can be done by increasing viewport size until site breaks, either usefully or aesthetically
  - Hiding checkboxes and radio buttons (or custom styling them) in an accessible way
    - leaving it on the page so screen readers can still find them
  - HTML form elements: